surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Data

-Data section under visualization is enabled based on the data retrieved for fields.
+**Data section** under **Charts Section** is enabled based on the data retrieved for fields.
 Below are the parameters applicable on the data retrieved.

 - **Row Grouping** enables row grouping for fields values based on the field selected as shown in the below image.